Kit and replica cars of New Zealand: Ibis and Wasp

 In the late 1980s, in Auckland, New Zealand, a few cars called the Ibis Berkeley were made by Ian Byrd and Tim Monck-Mason.
 They had used a wrecked Berkeley S328 body, which they widened by six inches and modified as the basis for a mould.
 After they had made a few mould themselves they had Rob Trainor and Bruce Stratton of Replicar Developments Limited Ardmore make the bodies.
 Mini front and rear sub-frames were used.
 Byrd and Monck-Mason sold the bodies as replacement bodies for Minis They were advanced small sports cars that used carbon fibre and foam beams.
 In total 6 to 10 kits were sold between 1987 and 1989.
 Some of these were sold to Japan.
-Replicar developed a new body, the Wasp which was styled after the AC Cobra.
+Replicar developed a new body, the Wasp, which was styled after the AC Cobra.

 In 1990 they sold the moulds to a Nelson company that was specialising in sending Mini's to Japan.
 Some Ibis and Wasp bodied cars had already been sold there.
-By 1994 6 Wasps had been sold with 4 of these going to Japan.
+By 1994, six Wasps had been sold, four of which went to Japan.